sovrynn/ecdo/2-LOCATION-ANALYSIS/asia/china/README.md

 - Beijing is from 43.5m at the lowest, to 2303m at the highest (Mount Ling)
 - Luoyang is at 144m

-## TODO

-Things to look into:
-- historical sites
-- interesting mountain ranges

 ## Citations

 - https://en.wikipedia.org/wiki/History_of_Beijing